How to Extract Subtitles from DVD as SRT File

 "I want to extract subtitles only from my DVD for foreign language learning.
 However, I didn't find the feature of ripping subtitles from a DVD in DVD rippers out there, including Handbrake.
 Is it possible to get what I want?
 What should I do?"

-1. Download and install the DVD to DVD folder converter on your computer.
-Once complete, launch it.
+1. Download and install WinX DVD Ripper on Windows or Mac computer.
+Once completed, launch it.

 2. Insert target DVD into DVD-ROM, hit "DVD Disc" button of the ripper to load the DVD.

 Tips: WinX DVD Ripper Platinum can also read ISO file and VIDEO_TS folder.